Virus Layoffs Top 45.7 Mn As US Economic Distress Persists - UrduPoint

 Virus Layoffs Top 45.7 Mn As US Economic Distress Persists

-Layoffs caused by the coronavirus pandemic in the United States passed 45.7 million, raising fears that, despite some positive signs, the economy faces a halting recovery from the downturn
+Layoffs caused by the coronavirus pandemic in the United States passed 45.7 million, raising fears that despite some positive signs, the economy faced halting recovery from the downturn

-Washington, (APP - UrduPoint / Pakistan Point News - 18th Jun, 2020 ):Layoffs caused by the coronavirus pandemic in the United States passed 45.7 million, raising fears that, despite some positive signs, the economy faces a halting recovery from the downturn.
+Washington, (APP - UrduPoint / Pakistan Point News - 19th Jun, 2020 ):Layoffs caused by the coronavirus pandemic in the United States passed 45.7 million, raising fears that despite some positive signs, the economy faced halting recovery from the downturn.

-Another 1.5 million US workers filed new claims for unemployment benefits last week, the Labor Department said Thursday, a decrease of only 58,000 from the prior week and higher overall than analysts expected.
+Another 1.5 million US workers filed new claims for unemployment benefits last week, the Labor Department said, showing a decrease of only 58,000 from the prior week and higher overall than analysts expected.

 An additional 760,526 filed claims under a program for those who would not normally be eligible for benefits, while the insured unemployment rate showing people still receiving aid was unchanged as of the week ended June 6 at 14.1 percent, with 20.5 million people getting benefits.

+In an interview with The Wall Street Journal, President Donald Trump reiterated his expectation that the economy would recover by the time voters decide whether to give him a second term.

-- Claims 'still so high' - The wave of jobless claims peaked in late March and has been decreasing ever since, but remains well above any single week reported during the global financial crisis in 2008, even as states move to reopen businesses and get consumers spending again.
+"We will have created a lot of jobs prior to November 3," Trump told the newspaper on Wednesday.
+"I expect a tremendous increase in GDP.
+And we'll be heading for the top.
+We'll be back." - Claims 'still so high' - The wave of jobless claims peaked in late March and has been decreasing ever since.
+Yet it remains well above any single week reported during the global financial crisis in 2008, even as states move to reopen businesses and get consumers spending again.

+Those efforts have paid off in sectors such as retail sales, which the Commerce Department said spiked 17.

-Wall Street has also recovered much of its losses for the year after plunging as the virus arrived, though markets were mixed about an hour after the open Thursday, with traders holding back as they weighed the claims data.
+Wall Street has also recovered much of its losses for the year after plunging as the virus arrived, though markets had an uneventful session Thursday, with traders holding back as they weighed the claims data.

 "It's not clear why claims are still so high; is it the initial shock still working its way up through businesses away from the consumer-facing jobs lost in the first wave, or is it businesses which thought they could survive now throwing in the towel, or both?" said Ian Shepherdson of Pantheon Macroeconomics.